JohnEdwa/RTAutoSprintExtended/Readme.md

 # RT AutoSprint Extended 2 | Game ver.
-1.2.3.1
+1.3.1

 ## [**For custom survivor/skill support, see RTAutoSprintAddon.**](https://thunderstore.io/package/JohnEdwa/RTAutoSprintAddon/)

 ### Latest changes

-`2.1.2`

-* Quick fix for patch 1.2.3.1
+'3.0.0-BETA'

+* Updated for Seekers of the Storm, doesn't have the new characters yet.

 # Description

 Removes the need to manually sprint, instead always sprint when the base game would allow you to.
 Hold sprint to walk and cancel skills like flamethrower.
-To supplement that, the sprinting crosshair and speedlines are removed, and the FOV and ~~FOV sprint expanding can be edited.~~
+To supplement that, the useless sprinting crosshair is also disabled.

 Kudos to Relocity and Thrawnarch for creating the original mod, and Rein, Harb, ThinkInvisible, Twiner son of Twine, and Aaron (among others) from the modding Discord for help.